Mru people: Chiasotpoi

-One of the biggest social rites of the Mru people is Chesotpoi.
+One of the biggest social rites of the Mru people is Chiasotpoi.
 At least one cow or more are sacrificed in devotion to the sacred spirit with the intention of being free from ill or any curse that has been suffered.
 A full night of dancing and playing ploong takes place and continues onto the next day.
 After full night of dancing, early in the morning, the cow is killed by a spear.
 Then its tongue is cut off.
 The villagers then move to sit on the body of the cow putting a turban on head.
 Rice beer or alcohol is served during the feast.
 After cooking the meat and most of the cow all villagers come together and enjoy the feast.
 There is no fixed time for the ceremony as anybody who affords it can organize it anytime.
 Guests are allowed to take part.
 According to one witness, they were told: "Long time ago, almighty summoned the Mru to take their letters.
 In that time all the people were so busy with work.
 For bringing the letters, they send a cow.
 Cow according to their order went, received and then set to move back.
 On the halfway, the cow felt so hungry and took rest under a fig tree.
 During then, unconsciously the letter plate was swallowed down into her stomach.
 On return, the Mru people learned the story of losing the letters and fired on the cow.
 The chief of the Mru first hit the mouth, thus all the upper teeth of the cow were broken.
 While the almighty spirit cross-checked, they complain about the swallowing incident and the spirit asked them to punish the cow by act anything they want to.
 And that was proclaimed as No Sin.
 Hence, the angered Mru people decided to kill the cow and then cut off the tongue as punishment.
 Thus the ceremony started and being regarded as one of the highest ought of all the rituals they follow.
 And you see, it why the cow has no upper teeth yet.